rokk3rlabs/frontend-test/README.md

 ## Requirements

-You must create a simple page aplication that displays a chart where it simulates an activity in real-time using the activity-data.json
+You must create a simple page application that displays a chart where it simulates an activity in real-time using the activity-data.json file

 ## Dependencies